vovchenso/snake_it/README.md

 ***SNAKE IT***

-To run the game open `index.html` in the browser.
+To run the game simply open `index.html` in the browser.

 Enjoy!